Skip to main content

 Film Art: Getting Ready For Your First Professional Film

 Laying down ones life for another has more meaning than just dying, it also means to understand, to show up, to stand with, and to reach out.
 Covid-19 put us in unprecedented times.
 Nobody had all the answers or supplies.
 With muster-seed faith they began with what they had, may be only a few loaves, but, what happened next is a miracle.
 Covid -19 WAVES OF COMPASSION is a documentary short film shot during the first wave of Covid-19 in India.
 Here I break down its process and narrative style.
 Watch the film here: Waves of Compassion In the thick of the first wave of covid-19 I was asked by the CRI, Bangalore, to make a documentary film on their involvement with the Pandemic emergency.
-It meant visiting six plus shelter camps, visiting all food cooking and distribution chains, from the heart of the city to the very end of the suburbs.
+It meant visiting six plus shelter camps, visiting food Kichens and distribution chains, from the heart of the city to the very end of the suburbs.
 It would also mean coming in direct contact with a lot of people.
 I agreed.
-I began with the first day, almost fully covered, when I returned home in
+I began with the first day, almost fully covered...

 This is a short-film which explores issues concerning the earth, ecology, environment, and our difficult relationship with them.
-Environment The Plot: The protagonist, an archetype of modern man, has to face a few hard facts.
+The Plot: The protagonist, an archetype of modern man, has to face a few hard facts.
 He had achieved much more than what death could kill.
 But he feared ‘the six feet of earth’ to where he, like any other mortal, must return.
 He had a reason to fear.
 He tried everything at death -he denied… he was angry… he argued… he bargained… and finally the inevitable happened.
-Watch the full film here The Earth Beneath His Feet (15.5 minutes) The Earth Beneath His Feet is screened and discussed at Voices from the Waters International Film Festival.
+Watch the full film here The Earth Beneath His Feet (15.5 minutes) The Earth Beneath His Feet (2008) is screened and discussed at Voices from the Waters International Film Festival.
 It is also catalogued by Film Division India.
 The Thought Process 2008, the issue of farmers’ suicide was on the peek in India.
 I wanted to make a film on that.
 I began reading.
 I got the statistics and stories.
 My mind began to wander around the question of ‘why’.
-Why did farmers, who managed their life for
+Why did farmers, who man...